sprout-uci/APEX/README.md

 9- In the same "Sources" window, search for openMSP430_defines.v file, right click it and select Set File Type and, from the dropdown menu select "Verilog Header".

-Now we are ready to synthesize openmsp430 with VAPE's hardware the following step might take several minutes.
+Now we are ready to synthesize openmsp430 with APEX hardware the following step might take several minutes.

 10- On the left menu of the PROJECT MANAGER click "Run Synthesis", select execution parameters (e.g, number of CPUs used for synthesis) according to your PC's capabilities.

 11- If synthesis succeeds, you will be prompted with the next step to "Run Implementation".
-You *do not* to "Run Implementation" if you only want simulate VAPE.
+You *do not* to "Run Implementation" if you only want simulate APEX.
-"Run implementation" is only necessary if your purpose is to deploy VAPE on an FPGA.
+"Run implementation" is only necessary if your purpose is to deploy APEX on an FPGA.

-If you want to deploy VAPE on an FPGA, continue following the instructions on [Deploying VAPE on Basys3 FPGA].
+If you want to deploy APEX on an FPGA, continue following the instructions on [Deploying APEX on Basys3 FPGA].

-If you want to simulate VAPE using VIVADO sim-tools, continue following the instructions on [Running VAPE on Vivado Simulation Tools].
+If you want to simulate APEX using VIVADO sim-tools, continue following the instructions on [Running APEX on Vivado Simulation Tools].

-## Running VAPE on Vivado Simulation Tools
+## Running APEX on Vivado Simulation Tools

-After completing the steps 1-10 in [Creating a Vivado Project for VAPE]:
+After completing the steps 1-10 in [Creating a Vivado Project for APEX]:

 1- In Vivado, click "Add Sources" (Alt-A), then select "Add or create simulation sources", click "Add Files", and select everything inside openmsp430/simulation.